Use this command to install Claude Code Tray (unofficial) with WinGet:

 By model — top models by share of usage

-Only token counts, model ids, and flags are read — never message content.
-The scan is
+This scan reads only token counts, model ids, and flags — never message content.
+It is

 bounded to files touched in the last 24h and runs in the background (refreshed on each poll).